The Monk: Adaptations

+Juan Tovar, Mexican author, wrote a theatrical adaptation "El Monje" in 1986.
+It was originally planned as an interlude to his work The manuscript found in Saragossa (adaptation of the novel of the same name by Jan Potocki).

 In 1990 The Monk was produced by Celtic Films.
 It starred Paul McGann as the title character, and was written and directed by Francisco Lara Polop.

 Grant Morrison and Klaus Janson's 1990 DC Comics graphic novel Batman: Gothic relies heavily and overtly upon The Monk, combined with elements of Don Giovanni, as the inspiration for the plot.

-A film adaption, The Monk, was made by French-German director Dominik Moll in 2011, it was shot in Santes Creus, Girona and Madrid and stars Vincent Cassel, Déborah François, Geraldine Chaplin, and Sergi López.
-Shooting began in mid-April and was set for 12 weeks.
+A film adaption, The Monk, was made by French-German director Dominik Moll in 2011.
+It was shot in Santes Creus, Girona and Madrid and stars Vincent Cassel, Déborah François, Geraldine Chaplin, and Sergi López.
+Shooting was scheduled for 12 weeks in April 2010.
+The film released in France on 13 July 2011, and in the UK on 27 April 2012.

 A stage adaptation by Benji Sperring for Tarquin Productions ran at Baron's Court Theatre, London, from 16 October to 3 November 2012.

-A musical comedy based on the novel is being developed, written and composed by Tug Rice.
-It was workshopped at Carnegie Mellon University, starring Grey Henson, Jessie Shelton and Corey Cott.

 One of the three fictional films shown in the 2022 video game Immortality is an adaptation of the novel, called Ambrosio.